Kaitlyn Baker: Early life

 Kaitlyn Adrianna Baker was born and raised in Pound, Virginia.
 Her father, grandfather and other family members worked in coal mines.
 Virginia Living magazine referred to her as a new "coal miner's daughter."
 Baker started singing in church and then professionally as a young girl at events in her area.

-Professional career
+Career

 Baker's debut single, "Burn", reached number fifty four on the MusicRow Breakout Chart in 2015, and inspired the creation of Kaitlyn Baker's BURN Sauce, a hot sauce produced by Pepper Palace in Sevierville, Tennessee.
 Baker has said that the song, which is about a woman who gets revenge on her cheating husband, was loosely based on something that happened to her grandmother.

 In March 2015, her ballad, "Coal Train", was included on the 2015 ACM Awards ZinePak, a 2-CD album released by the Academy of Country Music and distributed exclusively through Walmart.
 The album debuted at number four on the Billboard Country Albums chart.

 In November 2015, Baker released a cover of the classic Christmas song "Rockin' Around the Christmas Tree" in association with The Mansion Entertainment, a Nashville-based record label.